-- 1 The holder of the AIS approval must comply with the vehicle inspection code of practice. - 2 The proprietor of the AIS must not contravene the Act or permit or allow an approved examiner or other agent or employee of the proprietor to contravene the Act. - 3 The proprietor of the AIS must ensure a copy of the vehicle inspection code of practice- - (a) is kept in or at each AIS to which the approval relates; and - (b) is available for- - (i) use by an approved examiner for inspecting a vehicle; or - (ii) inspection by any other person at the AIS. - 4 The proprietor of the AIS must ensure that- - (a) the proprietor or an approved examiner operating from the AIS is familiar with the contents of the vehicle inspection code of practice before undertaking an inspection for issuing an inspection certificate for a vehicle; and - (b) in deciding whether or not a vehicle is defective, the proprietor or approved examiner has appropriate regard to the requirements of the vehicle inspection code of practice. - 5 If the AIS is a mobile AIS, the proprietor must ensure that the AIS trading name and approval number is clearly and legibly displayed on the sides of the AIS. - 6 The proprietor of the AIS must ensure that a partly complete inspection certificate is kept in a secure place except when the
+- The proprietor of the AIS must not contravene the Act, the Heavy Vehicle National Law (Queensland) or permit or allow an approved examiner or other agent or employee of the proprietor to contravene the Act or the Heavy Vehicle National Law (Queensland). - 3 If the AIS approval relates to the inspection of light vehicles, the proprietor of the AIS must ensure a copy of the vehicle inspection code of practice- - (a) is kept in or at each AIS to which the approval relates; and - (b) is available for- - (i) use by an approved examiner for inspecting a vehicle; or - (ii) inspection by any other person at the AIS. - 3A If the AIS approval relates to the inspection of heavy vehicles, the proprietor of the AIS must ensure a copy of the Heavy Vehicle Inspection Manual- - (a) is kept in or at each AIS to which the approval relates; and - (b) is available for-

+- (i) use by an approved examiner for inspecting a vehicle; or - (ii) inspection by any other person at the AIS. - 4 The proprietor of the AIS must ensure that- - (a) the proprietor or an approved examiner operating from the AIS is familiar with the contents of the vehicle inspection code of practice before undertaking an inspection for issuing an inspection certificate for a light vehicle; and - (b) in deciding whether or not a light vehicle is defective, the proprietor or approved examiner has appropriate regard to the requirements of the vehicle inspection code of practice. - 4A The proprietor of the AIS must ensure that- - (a) the proprietor or an approved examiner operating from the AIS is familiar with the contents of the Heavy Vehicle Inspection Manual before undertaking an inspection for issuing a certificate of inspection for a heavy vehicle; and - (b) in deciding whether or not a heavy vehicle is defective, the proprietor or approved examiner has appropriate regard to the requirements of the Heavy Vehicle Inspection Manual. - 5 If the AIS is a mobile AIS, the proprietor must ensure that the AIS trading name and approval number is clearly and legibly displayed on the sides of the AIS. - 6 The proprietor of the AIS must ensure that a partly complete inspection certificate is kept in a secure place except when the certificate is to be issued or is required by an authorised officer to be produced for inspection. - 7 The holder must give the chief executive signed notice of any of the following events within 14 days after the event happens- - (a) the holder or, if the holder is a corporation, an executive officer of the holder is-

-- certificate is to be issued or is required by an authorised officer to be produced for inspection. - 7 The holder must give the chief executive signed notice of any of the following events within 14 days after the event happens- - (a) the holder or, if the holder is a corporation, an executive officer of the holder is- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence against the Act, or a corresponding law; - (b) if the holder is a corporation-a new executive officer of the holder is appointed.
+- (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence against- - (A) the Act or a corresponding law; or - (B) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; - (b) if the holder is a corporation-a new executive officer of the holder is appointed.